informalsystems/quint/doc/adr004-effect-system.md

 In these examples, keywords `pure def`, `def` and `action` are providing effect information to be checked against the inferred effect.
 This information is not used for inference.

+Effects for operators can depend on the effect of their parameters.
+In the example for operator `P`, the effect defines that the parameter can have a Read and Temporal effect, and the result effect will be the same - for that, we capture the some values in quantified variables `r1` and `t1`.

 ### How restrictive should `pure` definitions be?